packagist/private-packagist-docs/docs/enterprise/troubleshooting.md

 generate \
 --channel-id 6e3299f45997e91132719014584b06e4
 ```
-That command will generate a minimal support bundle that you can send us.
+That command will generate a minimal support bundle, and it will ask you interactively to upload it.
+The minimal support bundle contains less information about the application than the support bundle generated via replicated's command line.
+After you generate the minimal support bundle, please contact us.

 #### Manually inspecting logs
 If you are unable to generate a support bundle through either of these mechanisms